 The Charleston Catholic School opened in August of 1991.
-Bishop David Thompson chose the former Sacred Heart Catholic School to house a Catholic Elementary/Middle School on the peninsula.
+Bishop David Thompson chose the campus of the former Sacred Heart Catholic School to house a Catholic Elementary/Middle School on the peninsula.
 Sister Carol Ann Kleindinst was the founding Principal.
 The school set forth four goals: Catholic Identity, Academic Excellence, Community Acceptance and Financial Independence.
 K4 was added in 1995.
 In 2012, CCS received accreditation from the AdvancED Accreditation Commission and Board of Trustees and is recognized by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement.
 In February 2014, two new buildings were opened for the students.
-The new features include administrative areas, 5 classrooms, and science lab.
+The new buildings have administrative offices, 5 classrooms, and renovated science lab.
 In 1991 Bishop Thompson had a vision of a thriving downtown Catholic School which emphasized the Arts and Sciences.
-With Bishop Thompson's guidance and supporting leadership from Sister Carol Ann, Sister Bridget Sullivan, Mrs. Yvonne Tolley Orr and Frederick S. McKay, Jr., the School Advisory Council, generous donors, and parent involvement, his vision became a reality.
+Bishop Thompson's vision has become a reality due to the guidance and supporting leadership from the School Advisory Council, generous donors, parent involvement, Peninsula Parish Pastors, and the CCS Principals: Sister Carol Ann Kleindinst (1991-1998), Sister Bridget Sullivan (1998-2000), Mrs. Yvonne Tolley Orr (2000-2006), Mr. Frederick S. McKay, Jr. (2006-2024) and Mrs. Kristine Galemmo (2025 - present).